jamestingedwards/a-day-in-the-life/README.md

 ###Code Challenge Two (A-mazing Javascript)

+We will be mixing up our pairs again this afternoon.
+It's up to you who you want to work with, but maybe have a conversation first around prior experience and what they want to get out of the challenge.
+Once you've paired up, make sure you have your conversation based on what you learnt from pairing is caring.

 This afternoon we're going to take a step up and push our skills a little.
 If you found this morning too challenging and would like some help, grab a coach and request a breakout.
 Let them know what you're having difficulties with and work through it together.

 This second challenge, A-mazing Javascript will introduce a few new Javascript and JQuery concepts and will also push your creative thinking.